First Responders Children’s Foundation Resiliency Program

 First Responders Children’s Foundation can help if your child is experiencing any of the following: Fear, anxiety, isolation, depression, nightmares, undeserved shame, victim of Bullying, public humiliation or self-harm ideation.

-Available in Six States
+Available in Eight States

 First Responders Children’s Foundation does not provide a suicide hotline.
 If anyone in your family is experiencing suicidal thoughts or an emergency please call your local emergency number 9-1-1.
 Or reach out to the National Suicide Prevention Lifeline: 1-800-273-8255 or suicidepreventionlifeline.org.